salva83/portfolio/README.md

 5. **performance**: Resources related to performance testing.
    - **python_locust**: Scripts and configurations for Python and Locust.

+6. **testing_resources**: Resources related to performance testing.
+   - **api_testing_resources**: API usable open endpoints , tools and reso.

 ## Usage

 Feel free to explore each folder to access scripts, configurations, and templates.

-Each folder has separate README.md files for specific instructions generally including dockerized executions and local runs.
+Each folder has separate README.md files for specific instructions.
+Code generally includes dockerized executions and how to run locally.

 ## License